jdeluyck/kcoreorg-website/_posts/2007/2007-01-18-i-sold-it-on-ebay.md

   - cisco
   - ebay
 ---
-A while back (basically, in december) I decided to <a TARGET="_blank" HREF="http://cgi.benl.ebay.be/ws/eBayISAPI.dll?ViewItem&ih=012&sspagename=STRK%3AMESO%3AIT&viewitem=&item=220052958051&rd=1&rd=1">sell my Cisco Catalyst C2924-XL switch</a> on eBay.
+A while back (basically, in december) I decided to [sell my Cisco Catalyst C2924-XL switch](http://cgi.benl.ebay.be/ws/eBayISAPI.dll?ViewItem&ih=012&sspagename=STRK%3AMESO%3AIT&viewitem=&item=220052958051&rd=1&rd=1) on eBay.
 Since I've done plenty of auctions before there, no problem!
-So, the item got sold to someone from the <a TARGET="_blank" HREF="http://www.snmc.eu">EasyHost</a> company.
+So, the item got sold to someone from the [EasyHost](http://www.snmc.eu) company.
 Fine by me, I don't really care who buys my stuff, as long as they follow up ;)

 Sofar so good.
 Payment got in swiftly, I shipped out the switch the same week.
 I didn't hear anything, so I thought everything was okay.